MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

 -	Enable Sales Insights.
 To learn more, see [Enable and configure free Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-free-sales-insights-features).

--	Use Microsoft Exchange Online as your email server.<!--note from editor: As above.
-Should we specify Outlook as the client?-->
+-	Use Exchange as the server and Outlook as the mail client.

 -	(Optional) Approve the email addresses of users to allow queries against Exchange (this requires tenant-level admin privileges) and set up server-side synchronization.
 If you don't configure these options, users will be required to provide consent to access their Outlook data.
 To learn more, see [Approve email](/dynamics365/customer-engagement/admin/connect-exchange-online#approve-email) and [Set up server-side synchronization of email, appointments, contacts, and tasks](/dynamics365/customer-engagement/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks).